jemdhb/QAA/QAA_lab_notebook.md

 The FASTQC data plots impart much more information than my own.
 My plots solely map the mean quality distribution by position.
 Thus, I cannot see when my quality scores are lowered due to outliers or from low quality as a whole.
 In contrast, FASTQC calculates the mean, median, and IQR.
 And while my mean line and FASTQC's mean line look identical, the FASTQC's multi-metric methodology handles outliers much better.

 FASTQC also incorporates great visual cues into their plots: a hard ylim of 40 and quality color coding in the figure's background.
 These additions make interpreting quality scores much simpler at a glance.
 In my code, I did not set a hard ylim.
-So, if a whole run is relatively worse than normal, my y-axis maximum will be lower than 40 (i.e., Figure 6b) this coupled with the lack of background color coding can mask the low-quality nature of the run at first glance.
+So, if a whole run is relatively worse than normal, my y-axis maximum will be lower than 40 this coupled with the lack of background color coding can mask the low-quality nature of the run at first glance.

 #### Runtime